calliope-project/calliope/docs/creating/config.md

     Various capabilities are available to adjust the temporal resolution of a model on-the-fly, both by resampling or using externally-provided clustering.
     See our [time adjustment page](../advanced/time.md) for more details.

+!!! info "See also"
+    The full set of available configuration options is documented in the [configuration schema][model-configuration-schema].
+    This provides you with a description of each configuration option and the default which will be used if you do not provide a value.

 ## Deep-dive into some key configuration options

 ### `config.build.backend`